 We'd like to thank the following, amongst others, for their very generous time and/or financial donations.
-There are too many individual donations to list there, but they are all very much appreciated.
-Also there are others unlisted who have offered their time to help wit the moderation of the YouTube chats.
-All received funding goes to our equipment upgrades, running and research costs Scott Banks, founder team member, who managed all the technical side of the project until 2022 and, without whom, this wouldn’t have happened.
+There are too many individual donations to list there, but they are all very much appreciated, including those who contribute their time helping with the moderation of the YouTube chat.
+All received funding goes to our equipment upgrades, running and research costs.
+A particular thanks is due to Scott Banks, founder team member, who managed all the technical side of the project until 2022 and, without whom, this wouldn’t have happened.

 - RAAF 30 Beaufighter Squadron (for initial support and funding).